neyrinckaudio/docs-vcpro/docs/firewire-controllers.md

-# Setting Up Firewire Controllers
+# Setting Up FireWire Controllers

 ## Digidesign 003

-The Digidesign 003 uses a Firewire cable to connect to the computer.
+The Digidesign 003 uses a FireWire cable to connect to the computer.
 A compatible 003 driver must be installed.

-!!! warning "V-Control Pro Does Not Provide Firewire Drivers"
+!!! warning "V-Control Pro Does Not Provide FireWire Drivers"
     You must install a 003 firewire driver that allows the Mac or Windows computer to provide audio I/O and MIDI I/O. Last time we looked, Avid's drivers do not work well with modern computers, especially Mac systems.

-#### Firewire Surface Setup
+#### FireWire Surface Setup

-* Connect the surface to the computer with a Firewire cable.
+* Connect the surface to the computer with a FireWire cable.
-* Install the Firewire driver provided by Avid
+* Install the FireWire driver provided by Avid
 * Open the V-Control Pro Setups window.
 * Click on <b>+ Add New</b> text button in the <b>Controllers</b> section.
 This will display a popup menu with several choices.
 * Select the name of the firewire controller you are using to add it to your setups.